Transfer Services

 - Visit two or three schools - Attend an open house or schedule a visit.

-- Apply for admission - Select your transfer college or university and check its application period for transfer students.
-Expect to apply a year before you plan to attend.
-Have your KCC transcript sent to the college or university when submitting your application.
+- Apply for admission - Select your transfer college/university and check its application period for transfer students.

 - File your KCC graduation petition - Schedule an appointment with your KCC academic advisor the semester prior to transfer.